Kartaverse/Reactor-Anywhere/README.md

 - Workflow Integrations / Deliver Page Exporters
 - VST Audio Plugin .vst

+# Reactor File System

+Want to have your mind blown just a bit further, on all of the new Reactor-Anywhere potential? 🤯

+Here is a Google Docs hosted file that explores the fune details around a [Reactor Virtual File Systems (VFS)](https://docs.google.com/document/d/10bFwm9z3_GrPJ0bVEYC1uLdfdumdZ315BKGstSJXFTI/edit?usp=drivesdk) concept.
+The resource tries to summarize the exciting but technical parts, and explain how we can make Reactor-Anywhere feel just like you are using Google Drive or Apple iCloud.

 # Closing Thoughts

 The future for Reactor looks very exciting today.